-17.02 Attendance of a Member before a Select Committee
+17.02 Attendance of a Member before a Council committee

-- (1) If a Select Committee requires the attendance of a Member as a witness, the Chair will in writing request him or her to attend. - (2) If any Member of the Council refuses to give evidence as a witness to a Select Committee when requested to do so, the committee will report the matter to the Council.
+- (1) If a Council committee requires the attendance of a Member as a witness, the Chair will in writing request him or her to attend. - (2) If any Member of the Council refuses to give evidence as a witness to a Council committee when requested to do so, the committee will report the matter to the Council.